viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

 #### 1. MIG input Reference Clock must be 200 MHz

 - The MIG requires the Reference Clock (clk_ref_i) to be 200 MHz.
-See [UG586](https://docs.xilinx.com/v/u/en-US/ug586_7Series_MIS), page 273.
+See [UG586](https://docs.amd.com/r/en-US/ug586_7Series_MIS), page 273 in the PDF version.

-- The Vitis assumes that we have an input port that can clock MIG.clk_ref_i.
+- The Vitis assumes that we have an input port that can clock clk_ref_i of the MIG.
 But that is not the case.
 Arty A7 has only one on-board oscillator, which provides a 100 MHz clock, not 200 MHz.

 - We will solve this issue easily by adding a Clocking Wizard, which will generate the 200 MHz clock based on the 100 MHz clock from the on-board oscillator.

 #### 2. We can't connect the external system clock to MIG directly

-- I learned "the hard way" that if we leave the external 100 MHz port sys_clk_i connected directly to MIG.sys_clk_i, we will later face an error during Implementation in case we use a pin from bank 35 in the design.
+- I learned "the hard way" that if we leave the external 100 MHz port sys_clk_i connected directly to sys_clk_i of the MIG, we will later face an error during Implementation in case we use a pin from bank 35 in the design.
 - Pins of  Xilinx Artix-7 FPGAs are organized into banks.
 Banks are identified by numbers.
 In the [schematics of Arty A7](https://digilent.com/reference/_media/programmable-logic/arty-a7/arty-a7-e2-sch.pdf) we can see that pins connected to sockets on the Arty A7 belong to banks 14, 15 and 35.
 All pins in a given bank must work on the same voltage.
 In the case of the Arty A7, banks 14, 15 and 35 work on 3.3 V.
 - The problem is that MIG expects sys_clk_i to be 2.5 V, but the external 100 MHz oscillator is connected to the Artix-7 pin named E3, which is in bank 35 and thus operates on 3.3 V (and the oscillator used in the circuit is actually a 3.3 V oscillator).
 Therefore Vitis raises the following error when I used a pin ck_a0 (also belonging to bank 35) in the design:
   - [DRC BIVC-1] Bank IO standard Vcc: Conflicting Vcc voltages in bank 35.
 For example, the following two ports in this bank have conflicting VCCOs: